helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

 ∀Y.(∀X.X->X)->Y->String->(Y, String)
 ```

 Notice how `g` receives two parameters now!
-The first is the type and the second a term.
+The first is the type and the second is a term.
 Reducing the application `weird Int (ΛX.λb:X.b) 5 "hi"` we get: